 - i.
-Review and guide the evaluation of the effectiveness of the Board of Directors and the Board committees at least once per year. - ii.
+Review and guide the evaluation of the effectiveness of the Board of Directors and the Board Committees at least once per year. - ii.
 Review and update the Corporate Governance Policy at least once a year for approval by the Board. - iii.
 Any such other matters consistent with these Terms of Reference as the Board of Directors may reasonably request.

-Results of BRENCO Performance
+Results of BRENCO Performance:

-The BRENCO met five times in 2020 in March, June, September, October and December.
+The BRENCO met five times in 2020 in March, June, September, October, and December.
 The main proceedings were:

-- Reviewed and endorsed to the Board for approval of increasing the gross fee of the Chair of the Board and increasing the gross salary of the President & Group Managing Director. - Reviewed and endorsed to the Board for approval of annual incentive of the Senior Management of the Bank. - Reviewed and endorsed to the Board for approval of 2020 incentive criteria for the Senior Management. - Reviewed and endorsed the General Meeting Voting Policy to the Board for approval. - Reviewed and endorsed the Corporate Governance Policy to the Board for approval. - Interviewed independent director candidates and recommended to the Board for approval. - Endorsed nominee director from ORIX to the Board for approval. - Reviewed update on succession planning of senior positions of ACLEDA Bank Group. - · Reviewed and endorsed the amendment of TOR of BRENCO and Remuneration and Nomination Policy to the Board for approval. - Reviewed and endorsed 2019 BRENCO annual report to the Board for approval.

-- Reviewed Board composition plan for 2020. - Endorsed to the Board for final approval of 2019 inflation rate for payment to the Bank's employees from 01 April 2020 and 31 March 2021. - · Discussed the result of Board annual self-assessment for 2019 and reported to the Board. - · Reviewed proposal of the President & Group Managing Director and recommended to the Board. - Reviewed and endorsed employees' pension and retirement benefits plan to the Board for approval. - Reviewed actual the level and composition of the employment costs for the year to date and review management's proposals for employment costs in the budget proposed for the next year. - · Prepared and endorsed a guideline for increase in Board fee to the Board for consideration and approval. - Reviewed President & GMD, GIAO, and Head of COD performance criteria for 2021. - · Made annual review of policies. - Made annual self-assessment of BRENCO. - Reviewed annual self-appraisal format of the Board.
+- Reviewed and endorsed to the Board for approval an increase in the gross fee of the Chair of the Board and an increase in the gross salary of the President & Group Managing Director. - Reviewed and endorsed to the Board for approval annual incentives for Senior Management of the Bank. - Reviewed and endorsed to the Board for approval of 2020 incentive criteria for Senior Management. - Reviewed and endorsed the General Meeting Voting Policy to the Board for approval. - Reviewed and endorsed the Corporate Governance Policy to the Board for approval. - Interviewed independent director candidates and made recommendations to the Board for approval. - Endorsed nominee director from ORIX to the Board for approval. - Reviewed update on succession planning of senior positions of ACLEDA Bank Group. - Reviewed and endorsed amendments to the TOR of BRENCO and Remuneration and Nomination Policy to the Board for approval. - Reviewed and endorsed 2019 BRENCO annual report to the Board for approval. - Reviewed Board composition plan for 2020. - Endorsed to the Board for final approval the 2019 inflation rate for payment to the Bank's employees from April 1, 2020 to March 31, 2021. - Discussed the results of Board annual self-assessment for 2019 and reported to the Board. - Reviewed proposals of the President & Group Managing Director and recommended to the Board. - Reviewed and endorsed employees' pension and retirement benefits plan to the Board for approval. - Reviewed the actual level and composition of the employment costs for the year to date and reviewed management's proposals for employment costs in the budget proposed for the next year. - Prepared and endorsed guidelines for increase in Board fees to the Board for consideration and approval. - Reviewed President & GMD, GIAO, and Head of COD performance criteria for 2021. - Conducted annual review of policies. - Conducted annual self-assessment of BRENCO. - Reviewed annual self-appraisal format of the Board.

-1.3 Board Risk and IT Committees (BRIC)
+Board Risk and IT Committee (BRIC)

-No Name Position Appointing Date Number of Attending the Meeting Total Number of Meetings 1 Drs.
-Pieter Kooi Chairman 29 September 2020 12 12 2 Mr. Kenichiro Mori Member 29 September 2020 12 12 3 Mr. Ian S. Lydall Member 29 September 2020 12 12
+No Name Position Date of Appointment Number of Meetings Attended Total Number of Meetings 1 Drs.
+Pieter Kooi Chairman September 29, 2020 12 12 2 Mr. Kenichiro Mori Member September 29, 2020 12 12 3 Mr. Ian S. Lydall Member September 29, 2020 12 12